cchitsiang/awesome-stars/topics.md

 ## serverless

+- [AutoMQ/automq](https://github.com/AutoMQ/automq) - AutoMQ is a cloud-first alternative to Kafka by decoupling durability to S3 and EBS.
+10x cost-effective.
+Autoscale in seconds.
+Single-digit ms latency.
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.
 - [extism/extism](https://github.com/extism/extism) - The framework for building with WebAssembly (wasm).
 Easily load wasm modules, move data, call functions, and build extensible apps.
 - [unjs/unpdf](https://github.com/unjs/unpdf) - 📄 Utilities to work with PDFs in Node.js, browser and workers